KristofferBorgenKnudsen/HW_02/README.md

 ### Inverse kinematics

 We will cover inverse kinematics in depth on Monday in class.
 However, to get you started what we need to do is first fully define the forward kinematics of the leg which means finding an expression for the foot position (x y) as a function of the two motor angles.
-This is complicated because three of the joints are unactuated, so we need to do some fancy geometry to solve this problem. _This is step 1_.
+This is complicated because three of the joints are unactuated, so we need to do some fancy geometry to solve the internal angles of the leg whic will then give us (x,y). __Step 1 is to write a class function__ ```compute_internal_angles(theta0, theta1)``` __that symbolically returns alpha0 and alpha1 for inputs theta0, theta1__.
+You can test that this works by using the ```draw_leg``` function.

 For the geometry of the robot let's use the following definitions: